Poverty, Obesity and the Role of Media

 A nation that is filled with wealth and knowledge, there are undoubtedly problems that come with its glory.
 The United States is placed second as a country with the highest population in the world.
 As mighty as it may seem, there are issues exist with its approximately 312 million inhabitants.
 Poverty and obesity are a few of the common issues that the United States needs to take care of.
 But, one might ask, “How can a country so grand be troubled with an unlikely issue such as poverty?” and “What is the relationship between poverty and obesity?”
 And how is the media involved in the circle of these issues?
 It is important to see the relationships of poverty, obesity and the role of media in addressing this problem.

-The truth is that there is a causal relationship between poverty and obesity.
-Obesity is the second leading cause of death in the United States with smoking coming first.
-According to an article by National Center for Biotechnology Information , there is an apparent relationship between the amount of wealth and obesity.
+, there is an apparent relationship between the amount of wealth and obesity.
 The greater wealth a country has, the higher the rates of obesity of its people.
 The U.S. is one of the wealthiest countries in the world and correspondently has high obesity rates with one-third of the population is obese.
 So how is poverty causing obesity?
 In contradiction to the general trend, “people in America who live in the most poverty-dense counties are those most prone to obesity.”(1)

 Obesity, poverty and lifestyle.
 These factors are interconnected as one leads to the other.
 Poverty shapes the lifestyle of the people who live in some parts of the country.
 The low wages prevent lower and working class parents from providing enough food for their kids and it leads them to an unhealthy way of living.
 With no sufficient amount of nutrition taken, they will eventually start gaining weight and this leads to obesity.
 Even though there are plenty of organization and institutions such as food drive and the volunteers that help these families by giving them food supplies, often time these consumptions are the ones with long shelf life such as canned food, soda or chips, which are not healthy.
 Children might not have any complaints in consuming snacks and candies since they do not have much knowledge and are not yet well informed about how to differentiate which is healthy and unhealthy.
 And so, this would affect greatly especially on these growing children who need to consume adequate nutrition to maintain their health.